byzxc/byzxc/README.md

 </br>

-A Software Engineer using C++ and Python. </br> Currently learning Python for Machine Learning and models to solve problem in real-world. </br>
+A Software Engineer using C++ and Python. </br> Currently learning and working using Python for Machine Learning and models to solve problem in real-world. </br>
 Diving into front end development using ReactJS whenever I'm free to build my own website.
 ## Learner for life!🙌